 5. Name of the venue where the event is being held.

-6. The instance number of the occurrence of the event.
+6. The event number of the occurrence of the event.
 Each occurrence is assigned a unique number, which saves identifying it by the combination of event name, date, time and venue in places such as the booking form (though if there is only one occurrence, the event name is equivalently unique).
-Click this number as an alternative to typing it in to the instance filter at the top, to select that instance for further bookings and to see all bookings for that instance.
+Click this number as an alternative to typing it in to the event number filter at the top, to select that occurrence for further bookings and to see all bookings for that occurrence.

-7. The all link at the top of the column is equivalent to entering all the instances for which bookings are visible (not including further bookings not retrieved) into the instance filter, thereby showing all bookings for those event instances.
+7. The all link at the top of the column is equivalent to entering all the events for which bookings are visible (not including further bookings not retrieved) into the event number filter, thereby showing all bookings for those event occurrences.

 8. The door icon shows whether each place booked has been checked in (closed door it hasn’t, open door it has).
 Click a closed door icon to manually check in participants.
 The check.in app scanning a ticket barcode also does this.